 Gary Lee Lininger

 One of twin sons born to Woodrow W. and Mildred McCleary Lininger, Gary and his twin brother Larry were residents of Shippensburg.
 After attending Shippensburg High School, Gary enlisted in the army on 10 March 1965, and completed his secondary education while in the service.
 Both brothers volunteered for combat duty in Vietnam and signed waivers in order to serve there at the same time.
 Gary was assigned to Company C, 3rd Battalion, 22nd Infantry Regiment with the 4th Infantry Division west of Saigon.
-He was killed in action on 16 January 1967, by an explosion from an enemy mine, when he volunteered to come to the aid of a group of American soldiers under attack.
+He was killed in action on 16 January 1967, by small arms fire after being injured by an enemy mine explosion, when he volunteered to come to the aid of a group of American soldiers under attack.
 He was 19.

 Carl Frederick Lybrand